nsnam/ns-3-dev-git/src/sixlowpan/doc/sixlowpan.rst

 The Tx and Rx traces are called as soon as a packet is received or sent.
 The Drop trace is invoked when a packet (or a fragment) is discarded.

+Mesh-Under routing
+##################

+The module provides a very simple mesh-under routing [Shelby]_, implemented as a flooding (a mesh-under routing protocol is a routing system implemented below IP).

+This functionality can be activated through the UseMeshUnder attribute and fine-tuned using the MeshUnderRadius and MeshUnderJitter attributes.

+Note that flooding in a PAN generates a lot of overhead, which is often not wanted.
+Moreover, when using the mesh-under facility, ALL the packets are sent without acknowledgment because, at lower level, they are sent to a broadcast address.

+At node level, each packet is re-broadcasted if its BC0 Sequence Number is not in the cache of the recently seen packets.
+The cache length (by default 10) can be changed through the MeshCacheLength attribute.

 Scope and Limitations
 =====================

 Future versions of this module will support :rfc:`6775`, however no timeframe is guaranteed.

+It would be a good idea to improve the mesh-under flooding by providing the following:

+* Adaptive hop-limit calculation,
+* Adaptive forwarding jitter,
+* Use of direct (non mesh) transmission for packets directed to 1-hop neighbors.

 Using 6LoWPAN with IPv4 (or other L3 protocols)
 ###############################################